LouKlom/ProjectManagement-MVC/README.md

 You need to Create an administrator account first, no matter what username you choose, the role column must be equal to 'ADMIN' in capital letters

+## Ongoing developments
+- Comments under Tasks
+    - No project sharring for the moment, so it's useless
+- Error / Actions Log
+    - Currently just for LOGIN
+    - Need to be implemented everywhere
+    - Log Overload:
+        - Need to implement a solution to archive logs and be able to download them on the fly
+        - Or just delete LOGS after X days (7 days by default)
+- Make clear comments on files

 ## Upcoming developments
 - Sharing Projects
 - Administration Pannel